ChikinaValeria/SearchingSortingProject/README.md

-# Sort and Search Tester
+# Sort and Search Project

 A program for testing and comparing the performance of various sorting and searching algorithms.